NT Scan Do’s and Don’ts: How to Prepare for Best Results

 Duration and Timing

-During the scan, you’ll lie on an examination table, and a technician will apply gel to your abdomen before using a transducer to capture images.
+During the scan, a technician will apply gel to your abdomen and use a transducer to capture images.
+Staying still is key for accurate measurements.
+The technician will assess the nuchal translucency, which is central to evaluating chromosomal conditions.

-After the scan, you may need to wait briefly for any additional evaluations or instructions before leaving the facility.
+After the scan, you may need to wait briefly for additional evaluations or instructions before leaving.

 Results Interpretation

-Understanding the results from your NT scan is essential for evaluating the risk of chromosomal abnormalities in your baby.
-The scan measures the nuchal translucency, or fluid at the back of the neck, and this measurement helps assess potential risks for conditions like Down syndrome.
-Typically, a higher measurement indicates an increased risk, while a lower measurement suggests a lower risk.
+The NT scan measures the fluid at the back of the baby’s neck, and that measurement helps assess the risk of chromosomal conditions like Down syndrome.
+A higher measurement suggests a higher risk; a lower one suggests lower risk.

-Your healthcare provider will combine these results with other factors, such as your age and blood test results, to provide a thorough risk assessment.
+Your healthcare provider will factor in your age and blood test results alongside the NT measurement to give you a complete risk picture.

 Do’s: Tips for a Successful NT Scan Experience

-Make sure you arrive with a full bladder, as this enhances image quality.
+• Arrive with a full bladder, as it improves image quality.

-Bring any previous ultrasound images or medical records relevant to your pregnancy.
+• Bring previous ultrasound images or relevant medical records.

 Don’ts: Common Mistakes to Avoid